Louisville Drug Possession Lawyer

 Our lawyers have been representing clients in front of Kentucky juries for years.
 We understand how to argue your case in a way that will make them sympathetic to your situation.
 Though we cannot guarantee a specific result, we can promise that you will be well-represented in court when you have our team on your side.

 Are you ready to begin fighting back against your drug possession charge?
-If so, please do not hesitate to reach out to the legal team here at Suhre & Associates, LLC, in Louisville.
+If so, please do not hesitate to reach out to the legal team here at Suhre & Associates DUI and Criminal Defense Lawyers, in Louisville.
 We would love to help you set up a free consultation to learn more about your case.

 Commonly Charged Drug Possession Offenses